 After taking in the incredible wave-riding talent from the lighthouse viewing platform, head down to the sands for a more tranquil view.
 At Praia do Norte, kitesurfers make the most of the prevailing winds, adding an array of colors to the sky.
 Alternatively, a ride down the funicular to Nazare means plenty of fresh seafood restaurants and a more expansive beach to enjoy.

 Praia do Ouro, Sesimbra

-South of Lisbon, the town of Sesimbra is decked out with seaside credentials.
+Located south of Lisbon, Sesimbra is one of the best beach towns in Portugal, decked out with seaside credentials.
 From the extensive golden sands lapped by cyan waters to the mural-decorated side streets lined with fresh seafood restaurants, this is the perfect coastal escape from the capital.